zerospiel/docs/docs/quickstart_1_k0rdent_prerequisites.md

 make push-helm-charts
 ```

-Now all the pre-requisites are in place, we can move on to setting up to [deploy our managed cluster on AWS](quickstart_2_aws_infra_setup.md).
+Now all the pre-requisites are in place, we can move on to setting up to [deploy managed clusters on AWS](quickstart_2_aws_infra_setup.md).